Goyim Defense League: Conspiracy theory flyers distribution

 Antisemitic flyers were distributed in residential areas.
 The flyers featured lists of officials with Jewish-sounding names (many of whom are not Jews), insinuating that such people at Centers for Disease Control and Prevention were responsible for the spread of the COVID-19 pandemic, were responsible for the Russo-Ukrainian War, that "Every single aspect of the Media is Jewish", and "Every single aspect of Disney child grooming is Jewish".
-The flyers were hurled onto parked cars and private driveways, neatly folded in baggies weighed down by pebbles, rice, corn kernels, and/or beans.
+The flyers were hurled onto private driveways, neatly folded in baggies weighed down by pebbles, rice, corn kernels, and/or beans.

 These flyers initially appeared in Austin, Texas and Beverly Hills, California during November 2021.

 During one weekend in January 2022, flyers appeared in California, Colorado, Florida, Maryland, Texas, and Wisconsin.
-Flyers were also distributed in Berkeley, San Francisco, Palo Alto, and Marin County, California during February; Atlanta, Cartersville, and Savannah, Georgia in April; Los Angeles in June; and Ann Arbor overnight before Rosh Hashanah on September 25–26, 2022.
+Flyers were also distributed in Berkeley, San Francisco, Palo Alto, and Marin County, California during February, as well as Atlanta, Cartersville, and Savannah, Georgia in April, Los Angeles in June, and Ann Arbor overnight before Rosh Hashanah on September 25–26, 2022.
 The ADL said the GDL has continued propaganda drives across 17 states in 2022.

 Minadeo and GDL moved to Florida in December 2022.
 On January 21, 2023, Nicholas A. Bysheim was arrested in Atlantis, Florida for obstructing law enforcement after being ticketed for littering antisemitic hate speech flyers onto residents' lawns.
 GDL littering incidents also occurred in West Palm Beach and Boca Raton.
 On January 28, 2023, Jon E. Minadeo II, David Y. Kim, Jonathan K. Baldwin and Nicholas A. Bysheim were cited for littering Palm Beach private residences with their flyers.

 In February 2023, flyers were distributed in neighborhoods of Daytona Beach, Florida and at the Daytona 500.
 Mike Chitwood, the sheriff of Volusia County, Florida, was the target of harassment by the organization due to his stance on hate speech.
 On March 6, 2023, in Monmouth Junction, New Jersey, a 38-year-old male was arrested after allegedly threatening to kill Chitwood on 4chan.

 In June 2023, flyers linked to GDL were distributed via mailboxes in the vicinity of a synagogue in Plainview, New York.
 These flyers blame Jewish lawmakers for gun control.

 In August 2023, GDL flyers were distributed in neighborhoods across Fairfax County, Virginia.
 A juvenile suspect was arrested and charged with petit larceny after Fairfax Police was alerted to shoplifting at a Target store, and was later found linked to the flyers.

+On three separate instances between May and June, a masked 15-year-old wearing all black left baggies of birdseed containing antisemitic flyers on car windshields and driveways in Orillia, Ontario, Canada.
+On June 21 he was arrested while distributing the flyers and was charged for all three instances.